solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 #### 3. Order reviews alphabetically by title

-If you look at the reviews, you might notice they aren’t in any specific order.
+If you look at the reviews, you might notice they aren't in any specific order.
 We can fix this by adding back just enough data into our data slice to help us do some sorting.
 The various properties in the movie review data buffer are laid out as follows